How to Decode X.509 Certificates

 Supported Input Formats

 Paste PEM certificates wrapped in -----BEGIN CERTIFICATE----- headers.
-The decoder extracts common name, organization, serial number, validity window, signature algorithm, and Subject Alternative Names for quick inspection.
+PEM only — DER or raw base64 is not supported.
+If multiple certificates are pasted, the first is decoded.
+The decoder extracts common name, organization, serial number, validity window, signature algorithm, and Subject Alternative Names.

 Developer Tips